lucienlazar/plsql-application-locking/README.md

 # Download and Install

 You can download and run the <a href="https://github.com/lucienlazar/plsql-application-locking/blob/main/objects.sql">objects.sql</a> script that creates all the objects contained by the framework.
 For technical details about the usage of all procedures check the <a href="https://github.com/lucienlazar/plsql-application-locking/wiki/Objects">objects page</a> in wiki.
+You will need to have access to an Oracle database to run the script there.

 You can replace the process runs table and the processing package with existing objects in your application and replace their references in the application locking package.